 Skip to main content

 Public verifiability is a core principle of the Kwala network.
-All core activity logs and proofs are stored immutably on the Kalp Chain, enabling complete transparency and auditability of workflow executions.
+All core activity logs and proofs are stored immutably on the Kalp Chain, which enables complete transparency and auditability of workflow executions.
 Kwala ensures that every workflow execution can be independently verified by anyone.
 This transparency creates trust without requiring users to rely on any single party, including Kwala itself.

 Verifiability features